 Feeling foreign and unfamiliar makes us lonely.
 If we do not try to integrate our homeland with the place where we live, we might get lost between the two.
-Libya always was and still is a second home for many immigrants from different countries, especially in Africa.
+Libya always was and still is a second home for many immigrants from different countries, especially in Sub-Saharan Africa.

 She had been living in Libya for more than 30 years now.
 She was there with her family before they decided to return to their homeland, Mali.
-However, she got married and stayed in Libya after her family left.
+However, she had gotten married by then and stayed in Libya after her family left.
 She had a child, a job and a house.
 Everything was perfect and well organized, but she never considered it a real home.
-In Libya, some people do not respect foreigners, especially Africans.
+In Libya, some people do not respect foreigners, especially Sub-Saharan Africans.
 Discrimination led her to think of fleeing away to another country in Europe.
-Years passed and she was always wistful.
-Eventually she was ready to take any risk for her family’s future.
+Years passed and she was always wishful.
+Eventually, she was ready to take any risk needed for her family’s future.
 The perfect future in a perfect country like she has always dreamed of.

-One day her cousin called her from Italy confirmed that she arrived to Italy safely and explained to her how the life there is totally different.
-The conversation sparked a new hope, and she started to think of leaving Libya but not by plane or ferry, by boat.
+One day her cousin called her from Italy and confirmed that she arrived to Italy safely, explaining how her life there is totally different.
+The conversation sparked a new hope, and she started to think of leaving Libya.
+But not by plane or ferry, by boat.
 Her cousin knew an African man who would help them, she gave her his number and she called him.
-The man immediately accepted asking for 2000 LD to take them from Tripoli (the capital of Libya) to Subrath (the city locates near the Mediterranean coast ).
+The man immediately accepted asking for 2000 LD to take them from Tripoli (the capital of Libya) to Subrath (a city located near the Mediterranean coast).
 She agreed.

 She bought her pieces of stuff, sold simple furniture she had, left her job and packed her suitcase.
 Travelling to an unknown place needs a bag full of hope and motivation.
 She and her family moved from Tripoli to Subrath with an African guy.
 They stayed at a Libyan man’s house for three days.
 He took almost 2000 LD, too.
 After three days, they arrived to the area where they assumed to leave Libya from that spot.